JimzSnowby/DeepSeek-ext/README.md

 # DeepSeek-ext README

-A VSCode extension that allows you to chat with DeepSeek-R1:14b
+A VSCode extension made with TypeScript that allows you to chat with DeepSeek-R1:14b